bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Hox vs Wnt?
 Who controls axial patterning in brachiopod?-->
 <!--TODO: Split into its own subsection?-->

-Overall, we find a strong correlation between transcriptional subregions and morphological subdivisions of the larval body with different morphogenesis and fates.
-It raises the idea that the combinatorial expression of antagonists, ligands, and receptors, establishes unique transcriptional territories which determine the fate and morphogenesis of the different body regions.
-In addition, at least three Wnt ligands (*wnt1*, *wnt5*, and *wnt7*) are expressed in different transcriptional territories, providing initial evidence that different ligand--receptor contexts may also play a role in regionalizing the anteroposterior axis of brachiopod embryos.

 <!--TODO: Connect FGF and Wnt from Andrikou2021-cc-->
 <!--TODO: Connect Hox and Wnt from @Schiemann2017-wd-->